 In some cases, both the driver and the cyclist may be partially liable for the accident.
 For example, if a bicyclist runs a red light and collides with a speeding motorist, both may be liable.

-How you pay the majority of your medical bills and lost wages depends on who was at fault in the accident.
+How you pay most of your medical bills and lost wages depends on who was at fault in the accident.
 Regardless of fault, you will start with your own personal injury protection (PIP) benefits.
-If you do not own a car, you may be able to use a family member’s PIP benefits if you live in the same household.
+Insurance can also cover funeral expenses if your loved one passed away from their bicycle accident injuries.

-- Photographs: If possible, it is a good idea to take photographs of any damage and of the general area surrounding the accident.
+- Photographs: If possible, it is a good idea to take photographs of any damage and the general area surrounding the accident.

 - Preserve your damaged bicycle.

-If you or a loved one was injured in a cycling accident with a negligent driver, you may be entitled to compensation.
+If you or a loved one was injured in a cycling accident with a negligent driver, you could be entitled to compensation.
 The cycling accident and injury lawyers of Berger and Green in Pittsburgh are here to help you file an insurance claim or bring a lawsuit against an at-fault party after an accident.

-Contact us today for a consultation: 412-661-1400.
+Contact us today for a free, no-obligation consultation: 412-661-1400.